marcuspang/LifeHack-2022-Website/README.md

 ## Setup Guide

+1. Install yarn, find out more [here](https://classic.yarnpkg.com/en/docs/install)
-1. Run `yarn` in the root directory
+2. Run `yarn` in the root directory
-2. Clone `.env.template` and rename the new file as `.env`
+3. Clone `.env.template` and rename the new file as `.env`
-3. Add the relevant config details for Next Auth, Google OAuth credentials, and GitHub OAuth credentials
+4. Add the relevant config details for Next Auth, Google OAuth credentials, and GitHub OAuth credentials
-4. Add your local MySQL connection string
+5. Add your local MySQL connection string
-5. Run `yarn dev` to get the server running
+6. Run `yarn dev` to get the server running

 ### Misc